wp-plugins/customize-admin/readme.txt

 Finally, this plugin is ready to be localized.
 All you have to do is to use the POT file for translating.

 == Changelog ==

+= 1.6.1 =
+Added an option for removing the RSS feed links from the head section of the html source.

 = 1.6 =
 The Customize Admin plugin now includes the possibility to select a background color for the login screen by using the color picker and you can now also add custom CSS code to style the WordPress login screen.